Christmas with Chez Pluie

 Christmas greening of both interiors and exteriors can be achieved using planted Medici urns, planters, baskets, and rustic fruit boxes.
-Leave bare for full green effect or adorn the sprigs with tinsel and decorations!
+Leave bare for a full green effect, or adorn the sprigs with tinsel and decorations!

-Above is a pair of elegant decorative urns from Chez Pluie that could be used as the base for small Christmas trees.
+Above is an elegant decorative urns from Chez Pluie that could be used as the base for a small Christmas tree.

 Chez Pluie always has an extensive range of Medici urns (like the pair pictured above) available online.

 The luminous table setting at La Fleur Bleue in Provence (pictured above) mixes vintage and modern elements - characterful chairs are tucked under the table while an alluring variety of clear and colored-glass vessels adorn the tabletop.
 Evidently, choosing glass as the main design theme can make a stylish, enchanting, and, depending on your taste, minimalist tablescape.

 Play with adding apothecary and old preserving jars, as well as carafes, to your table settings this holiday season.
 Explore Chez Pluie's glassware collection here.